krejcar25/authentik/website/docs/users-sources/sources/directory-sync/active-directory/index.md

     - **User object filter**: which objects should be considered users (e.g. `(objectClass=user)`).
 For Active Directory set it to `(&(objectClass=user)(!(objectClass=computer)))` to exclude Computer accounts.
     - **Group object filter**: which objects should be considered groups (e.g `(objectClass=group)`).
     - **Lookup using a member attribute**: acquire group membership from a User object attribute (`memberOf`) instead of a Group attribute (`member`).
     - **Membership field**: ensure that this is set to `member` for Active Directory nested group lookups, unless flattening memberships is needed.
-Flattening can be achieved my setting this to `memberOf:1.2.840.113556.1.4.1941:` and enabling **Lookup using a member attribute**.
+Flattening can be achieved by setting this to `memberOf:1.2.840.113556.1.4.1941:` and enabling **Lookup using a member attribute**.
     - **Membership reference attribute**: ensure that this is set to `distinguishedName`.
     - **Object uniqueness field**: a user attribute that contains a unique identifier (e.g. `objectSid`).